 Because the benefits of the hepatitis B vaccine clearly and definitively outweigh its risks, the hepatitis B vaccine is safe.

 Was the old pertussis vaccine safe?

 For example, the Japanese Ministry of Health decided to stop using the pertussis vaccine in 1975.
 In the three years before the vaccine was discontinued, 400 cases of pertussis and 10 deaths from pertussis occurred in Japan.
-In the three years after the pertussis vaccine was discontinued, 13,000 cases of pertussis and 113 deaths were reported.
+In 1979, four years after the pertussis vaccine was discontinued, 13,000 cases of pertussis and 41 deaths were reported.
 It should be noted that although the side effects of the pertussis vaccine were real, children didn't die from pertussis vaccine; however, they did die from pertussis infection.
-The Japanese Ministry of Health, realizing how costly their error had been, soon reinstituted the use of pertussis vaccine.
+The Japanese Ministry of Health, realizing how costly their error had been, soon reinstituted use of pertussis vaccine.

-The children of Japan proved that, despite the side effects, the benefits of the old pertussis vaccine clearly outweighed the risks.
+The decisions in Japan proved that, despite the side effects, the benefits of the old pertussis vaccine clearly outweighed the risks.